 We are passionate about queer psychotherapy, spirituality and embodiment.
-Xris (they/them) is a Registered Psychotherapist and somatic practitioner, and Pippa (she/they) is a spiritual teacher and guide.
+Xris (they/them) is a Registered Psychotherapist and somatic practitioner, and Pippa (she/her) is a spiritual teacher, priestess and guide.
 Based in Toronto, we each maintain a private practice, and work together in groups, collaborative content creation on YouTube, and are in the process of writing a book about our unique experience of life in community.
-Today, our family consists of Xris (they/them), Pip (she/they) Alex (he/him), Mason (he/him), our wonderful children, Mylo (age 10, they/them), Dexter (age 9, they/them) and our cats, Artemis and Nyx, and dog, Rustle.
+Today, our family consists of Xris (they/them), Pip (she/her) Alex (he/him), Mason (he/him), our wonderful children, Mylo (age 11, they/them), Dexter (age 10, they/them) and our cats, Artemis and Nyx, and dog, Rustle.

 We’re working towards a world where all people having equitable access to excellent therapies, communities and supports.
 If you, or someone you love, is struggling to come to terms with intersections of identity, please reach out.
 Not only do we offer independent and collaborative services, but we are also connected to an extensive network of Queer, BIPOC, and ally care providers and therapists.
 See our resources page for more information.

 The intersections I work from are queer (2SLGBTIAQ+), polyam, kink, alternative family, body positive, and I specialize in religious trauma.